-A properly articulated business model should be helpful in communicating management's understanding of the business to the market.
-As in entities, the same types of assets and liabilities may be used within different activities business model will help in identifying the relevant measurement basis and apply the proper accounting.
+A properly articulated business model will be helpful in communicating management's understanding of the business to the market.
+As in entities, the same types of assets and liabilities may be used within different activities, business model will help in identifying the relevant measurement basis and apply the proper accounting.
 Therefore, stakeholders will be able to better understand the different economic contributions that same types of asset and liabilities may have in an entity's activities.

-The business model approach has always played an important role in standard setting (e.g. revenue recognition for recognizing income and in classification; IAS 2 or IAS 16 contra IAS 40).
-However, lately it has been explicitly mentioned in standard setting e.g. by the new classification and measurement provisions of IFRS 9 'Financial Instruments', and the concept of Integrated Reporting.
+The business model approach is already being developed within financial reporting, e. g. by the new classification and measurement provisions of IFRS 9 'Financial Instruments', or the concept of Integrated Reporting.
 However, given the wide range of aspects of value creation the business model affects, a common understanding of the concept of business model is needed.
-Therefore it is appropriate that this concept is also addressed by the Conceptual Framework.
+Therefore it is appropriate that this concept is also addressed by the conceptual framework.